sebastianfeistl/mineways-importer/README.md

 <br />

 __Step 3__<br />
-Open the mineways_importer.py script or create a new text file and paste the script inside it.
+Open the [mineways_importer.py](mineways_importer.py) script or create a new text file and paste the contents of the script inside it.
 <!-- ![Screenshot of loading the script in Blender](screenshots/scripting_tab.jpg?raw=true "Load the Script") -->
 <br />

 __Step 4__<br />
 Run the script
 Press run to execute the program and fix the materials automatically.
-You're done!
+Done!
 <!-- ![Screenshot of executing the script in Blender](screenshots/scripting_tab.jpg?raw=true "Load the Script") -->
 <br />